 Which is more difficult, SAHD or work full time?

-I did a quick Twitter poll yesterday and here is the result.
+I did a quick Twitter poll a while back and here is the result.

-Interestingly, it looks like a lot of people think being a stay at home parent is more difficult than working full time.
+Interestingly, it looks like a lot of people think being a stay-at-home parent is more difficult than working full-time.
 I wonder if most of the votes are from working people who had to be home occasionally.
 If you’re not used to being at home with the kids all day, it can be a big shock.
 Little kids need constant attention and you don’t have any time to yourself.
 It’s exhausting.
 However, that is just a phase.
 Once they are a bit older, they don’t need 100% of your attention anymore.
 Our son is at this point now.
 He still needs attention, but I can send him off to read or watch TV if I really need a break.
-Life is good now.
+My SAHD life is easier now.

-RB40Jr is 7 years old and he is finishing up first grade.
-My SAHD life improved tremendously once he started kindergarten.
-Here is my typical day.
+When I first wrote this post, RB40Jr was 7 years old and he was in 1st grade.
+My SAHD life improved tremendously once he started school.
+Being a SAHD was much more difficult previously.

 I love my unglamorous SAHD lifestyle.
-It really isn’t that much work anymore because RB40Jr goes to school full time.
+It really isn’t that much work anymore because RB40Jr spend so much time at school.
 This is way less work than when I was an engineer.
 Back then, I had to work full time and be a dad.
 I think most people voted for SAHD because they’re thinking of the period before kids start kindergarten.
-That period was more difficult, but still easier than full time work for me.
+That period was difficult, but still easier than full-time work for me.
 Let’s rewind a bit.

 Birth to 18 months old

-Mrs. RB40 and I both took time off when our son was born.
+This was the most difficult time to be a parent.
+Both Mrs. RB40 and I took time off when our son was born.
 I took 11 weeks off to try being a stay-at-home dad.
-Mrs. RB40 had 3 months maternity leave.
-Mrs. RB40’s parents also came up to help.
+Mrs. RB40 took 3 months of maternity leave.
+Her parents also came up to help.
 We overlapped our time off and RB40Jr was home for 6 months.
+After that, we sent him to daycare.
 The daycare didn’t take babies under 6 months anyway.

 This was a rough period because a baby is a huge disruptor to your regular life.
 There was a big learning curve and we didn’t get much sleep.
 Those first 6 months were very challenging, but we loved it.
-It was a huge luxury to spend time at home as a new family.
+It was a huge luxury to spend time at home as a family.
 RB40Jr was a super cute baby.
-We sent him to a nice daycare when he was 6 months old.
+We sent him to a nice daycare when he was 6 months old because we had to go back to work.

 All of us disliked daycare.
-It sucked because we didn’t get to spend any time with our son.
+It sucked because we didn’t get to spend much quality time with our son.
 We dropped him off at 7 am and picked him up at 6 pm.
-He’d be awake for a little while and fall asleep quickly after a meal.
-RB40Jr didn’t sleep through the night for a long time so we never got a good nights rest.
+He’d be awake for a little while and fall asleep quickly soon after he got home.
+RB40Jr didn’t sleep through the night for a long time so we were sleep-deprived and grumpy.
 Anyway, we didn’t like other people raising our son.

 This period was way more difficult than now.
 I think the learning curve was the big issue.
 It’s like going from high school to college.
 The level of difficulty increased so quickly and it was tough to adjust.
 We got used to functioning with minimal sleep and got through this period somehow.